Basic Self-Demo

 ) are applied:

 Logic (multi-table derivations and constraints) is a significant portion of a system, typically nearly half.
-API Logic server provides spreadsheet-like rules that dramatically simplify and accelerate logic development.
+API Logic Server provides spreadsheet-like rules that dramatically simplify and accelerate logic development.

 Rules are declared in Python, simplified with IDE code completion.
 The screen below shows the 5 rules for Check Credit Logic.

-The apply_customizations
+The add_customizations

 process above has simulated the process of using your IDE to declare logic in logic/declare_logic.sh